hedronvision/bazel-compile-commands-extractor/README.md

 In that case, just `bazel run @hedron_compile_commands//:refresh_all`

 ##### 2. Often, though, you'll want to specify the output targets you care about.
-This avoids issues where some targets can't be built on their own; they need configuration on the command line by a parent rule. android_binaries using transitions to configure android_libraries are an example of the latter.
+This avoids issues where some targets can't be built on their own; they need configuration on the command line or by a parent rule. android_binaries using transitions to configure android_libraries are an example of the latter.

 In that case, you can easily specify the output targets you're working on and the flags needed to build them.